-How to attract insects that will prey on plant-eating pests
+How to attract insects that will prey on the plant-eating pests in your garden

 A spotted lady beetle feasts on eggs of the Colorado potato beetle, a major crop pest.
 Predators such as lady beetles can be effective alternatives to harmful insecticides.